Key takeaways

 Traditional high-touch buildings rely on front desk staff to greet residents, announce visitors, and maintain security.
 Quite often, they’re also tasked with managing apartment package delivery.
 Front desk staff may have to sign for packages, organize daily deliveries, and distribute packages to residents.
 But in the age of Amazon, DoorDash, and Wag, modern front desk activities have completely changed.

-Given that more than 21 billion packages were delivered throughout the U.S. in 2021, front desk staff has much less time to do what they were hired for.
+Given that around 356 billion packages were shipped globally in 2023, front desk staff has much less time to do what they were hired for.
 Instead, they’re now focused on managing an endless stream of packages.

 They’re also tasked with managing an onslaught of couriers.
 Today, it’s not just UPS and FedEx drivers arriving at your door.
 Now, the front desk must also handle food delivery services like Postmates and grocery deliveries like Instacart.
 What’s more, as properties continue to partner with service providers such as house cleaning and dog walking, the front desk is left coordinating access.